North Australia Party: History

 The creation of the NAP was announced on 12 August 1965 by Lionel Rose, an independent member of the Legislative Council, who said it had been established at a meeting in Alice Springs the previous week.
 Rose was described as the party's leader, although Alice Springs businessman Peter Leunig has also been cited as a founder of the party.
 The NAP printed its own newspaper, The Times, and employed a full-time organiser in the lead-up to the Legislative Council elections in October 1965.
 A Darwin branch of the party was established in September.
 The NAP was "vigorously opposed" by both the Darwin-based Northern Territory News and the Alice Springs-based Centralian Advocate.
 The News claimed that the party was a front for the Liberal Party and implied that it was being funded by external sources.

 The 1965 election was the first in which a majority of candidates were members of political parties and the first at which the Australian Labor Party (ALP) had faced an organised opponent.
 The NAP fielded five candidates – three in Central Australia, one in Darwin and one in Katherine – compared with seven for the ALP.
 The party won a single seat, with Tony Greatorex winning a large majority in the sparsely populated seat of Stuart.
 Rose was defeated in Alice Springs by 17 votes.
 The results in both seats were controversial, with the unsuccessful candidates claiming that their opponents had engaged in illegal conduct to secure the votes of Indigenous constituents.
 Rose claimed that the ALP candidate Charles Orr in Alice Springs had bribed voters with alcohol and petitioned the Court of Disputed Returns to overturn the result.
-David Smith, the ALP candidate in Stuart, petitioned the court to unseat Greatorex on the grounds that campaign voters had intimated and misled Aboriginal voters.
+David Smith, the ALP candidate in Stuart, petitioned the court to unseat Greatorex on the grounds that campaign workers had intimidated and misled Aboriginal voters.

 The NAP unsuccessfully contested a Legislative Council by-election for the Tennant Creek seat in February 1966.
 In the same month, the party won all five seats on the Alice Springs Town Management Board, albeit on a turnout of 17 percent.
 However, the party "soon faded away".
 Its role as primary opponent to the ALP in the Northern Territory was taken by the Country Party, which contested its first Legislative Council by-election in November 1966.
 Greatorex was re-elected to the Legislative Council in 1968 under the Country Party banner.